ntulenev/KafkaAsTable/README.md

 # KafkaAsTable
-A solution that allows you to turn a Kafka topic into a Key/Value in-memory table
+Solution that allows to turn a Kafka topic into a Key/Value in-memory table.